-Contained in the Safety and Security document for are 63 standards divided into eight categories of Administrative Services, Emergency Management, Facilities, Health Services, Law Enforcement, School Food Services, Student Services and Transportation Services.
+Contained in the Safety and Security document are 63 standards divided into eight categories of Administrative Services, Emergency Management, Facilities, Health Services, Law Enforcement, School Food Services, Student Services and Transportation Services.
 To receive a rating of “Certification of Compliance with the Safety and Security Standards” each school and department must be found in compliance with all 63 of the standards.
-In addition, the district assessment team will review the safety and security organizational structure to ensure the school or department has adequate staffing levels and can respond to any emergency situation.
+In addition, the district assessment team will review the safety and security organizational structure to ensure the school or department has adequate staffing levels and can respond to any emergency.
 In conducting the assessment, the district assessment team will provide an out-briefing of their findings.

 Annual Certification – District Assessment

-Compliance monitoring and certification will be conducted on an annual basis by an appointed safety and security team comprised of district and school based administrators, Law Enforcement personnel and County Emergency Operations Center personnel.
+Compliance monitoring and certification will be conducted on an annual basis by an appointed safety and security team comprised of district and school-based administrators, Law Enforcement personnel and County Emergency Operations Center personnel.
 All schools will receive a certification assessment within the first semester of the school year.
-All schools must be ready for the District assessment by November 1st , and submit their required documentation of compliance with the standards.
-Compliance for each standard is a three step process:
+All schools must be ready for the District assessment by November 1st and submit their required documentation of compliance with the standards.
+Compliance for each standard is a three-step process:

-- The school or department must have in place written procedures
+- The school or department must have written procedures in place.

-- Faculty and staff must know the procedures
+- Faculty and staff must know the procedures.

-- The school must be observed in compliance with all standards
+- The school must be observed in compliance with all standards.

 District Annual Safety and Security Assessment Report

 The annual safety and security assessment shall determine the degree of training and/or corrective action required by the schools.
 A copy of the results of the annual safety and security assessment shall be reported to the Superintendent.
 On an annual basis, the safety and security assessment information for each school and department shall be presented to the School Board.
 The School Board Members and the public shall have an opportunity to discuss the safety and security findings for the district and for each school and department.
-The Superintendent shall provide recommendations to the School Board which identifies strategies and activities that the school district shall implement in order to improve the districts safety and security program.
+The Superintendent shall provide recommendations to the School Board which identifies strategies and activities that the school district shall implement to improve the districts safety and security program.
 The results of each District’s safety and security assessment shall be forwarded to the Commissioner of Education.